-Other theses emphasize creative work over engagement with academic disciplines, often leading to a less conventional product.
-Students in art, music, new media, theatre, dance, and creative writing might find this more in-line with their interests and aptitudes.
-Students completing a creative thesis must also produce a Disquisition: an essay that formally presents and critically analyzes their creative work, in context of their influences, process, and journey.
-See the guidelines document on our website for more details.
+Other theses take a "creative" (of course, all theses are creative!) approach and may result in a less traditional product.
+Students in art, music, new media, theatre, dance, and creative writing might find this more in line with their interests and aptitudes.
+Students completing a creative thesis must also produce a Disquisition, a formal inquiry into, or discussion of, a subject in the form of an essay - see the guidelines document linked here or in the Appendix for more details.

-Your advisee is responsible for submitting a project proposal using Thesis Form 1, accessible through the Honors website.
-This includes a 250-word prospectus describing the project's scope and basic methodology.
-You will receive a request for approval upon your student's submission of Thesis Form 1.
+Your advisee is responsible for submitting Thesis Form 1 (Project proposal), via the digital form on the Honors website.
+Thesis Form 1 requires the submission of a 250-word prospectus describing the project's scope and basic methodology.
+If you approve to serve as the student's thesis advisor for their proposed project, you must submit Thesis Form 1A (Advisor Approval).